Content on this page was generated by AI and has not been manually reviewed.

 Introduction summary

 Does Windows have a built-in VPN?
 Yes.
 The built-in VPN client in Windows lets you connect to a VPN server without installing any extra apps. you’ll learn which protocols Windows supports, how to set it up on Windows 10 and Windows 11, when you should use the built-in option vs a third‑party VPN, and practical tips to stay secure.
 We’ll also cover troubleshooting, performance tips, and a quick-start cheat sheet so you can get protected fast.
 If you want extra features like WireGuard support, auto‑kill switches, and polished apps, NordVPN’s Windows app is a solid add-on—see the banner above for a limited-time deal.
-Microsoft edge vpn free options: extensions, setup, safety tips, and comparison with built-in features in 2025

 • The built‑in VPN options Windows provides and what they’re good for